 Cons of an Accelerated Program

-The accelerated nature of these programs means that they demand even more of a commitment from applicants, who are often young students who haven’t yet graduated high school.
-Accelerated programs are a huge challenge and commitment, and they offer even less flexibility and room to explore than the eight-year combined programs.
+The accelerated nature of these programs means that they demand even more of a commitment from applicants, who are often young high school students.
+These fast-paced programs are a huge challenge and offer even less flexibility than the regular eight-year combined programs.

 If you commit to an accelerated program, not only do you have to be absolutely sure about your decision to earn your MD in a shortened period of time, but you also have to be prepared to miss out on some normal undergraduate experiences.
-As someone studying on the fast track, you won’t have as much time to explore, spend time with friends, or perhaps study abroad.
-These experiences can be very enriching parts of college, so you should think about whether you’re ready to limit them right off the bat.
+As someone studying on the fast track, you won’t have as much time to explore, socialize, or perhaps study abroad.
+Such experiences as these can be enriching parts of college, so think deeply about whether you’re ready to limit them.

-Accelerated programs often require students to study year-round, limiting the potential for summer jobs, travel, or internships.
-They can be grueling, combining already tough classes like Organic Chemistry I and II into the same semester.
-The risk with an accelerated program is that the stress and pressure could turn you away from a path which you’d otherwise have enjoyed if you took the usual, slower route.
+Additionally, accelerated programs often require students to study year-round, limiting the potential for summer jobs, travel, and/or internships.
+These programs can be grueling, packing already tough classes like Organic Chemistry I and II into one semester.
+The main risk here is that the stress could turn you away from a path you would've otherwise enjoyed had you instead taken the slower route.

-Finally, because the program is shorter than others, you need to do your research to make sure it’s as high quality as others.
-Whether you’re committing to a combined or an accelerated program, you should do extensive research to ensure that you’re committing the next six to eight years of your life to the best program for you.
+Finally, because the program is shorter than others, you need to do your research to make sure it’s high quality.
+Whether you’re committing to a combined or accelerated program, it's important to do extensive research to ensure you’re committing the next six to eight years of your life to the best program for you.